decsys/decsys/response-items/README.md

 |-|-|
 | `yarn storybook` | Run Storybook for testing |
 | `yarn build` | Build the DECSYS Response Item.<br>Output to `./dist/` |

+# ⚠ Troubleshooting

+At this time, it may be necessary to ensure `packages/rating-scales` is built locally before trying to build / storybook this project.